This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 1 pound potatoes peeled and cut into 1" pieces
+• 1 pound baby potatoes or yukon gold or red potatoes, cut into 1" pieces

 • 1 pound smoked sausage cut in ½" slices

-• 1 red bell pepper diced, or green
+• 1 red bell pepper or green, diced

 • ½ medium zucchini cut in ½" slices